newchuyalong/libgdx-learning/A-simple-game.md

 These two lines are the only things you need to know about OpenGL if you use the high-level classes such as `Texture` or `SpriteBatch`.
 The first call will set the clear color to the color blue.
 The arguments are the red, green, blue and alpha component of that color, each within the range [0, 1].
 The next call instructs OpenGL to actually clear the screen.

 Next we need to tell our camera to make sure it is updated.
-Cameras use a mathematical entity called matrix that is responsible for setting up the coordinate system for rendering.
+Cameras use a mathematical entity called a matrix that is responsible for setting up the coordinate system for rendering.
 These matrices need to be recomputed every time we change a property of the camera, like its position.
 We don't do this in our simple example, but it is generally a good practice to update the camera once per frame:

 ```java
    camera.update();